Learn the basics about how AskCody integrates with your organization's Microsoft Exchange environment

 AskCody integrates with Microsoft Exchange using Exchange Webservices Managed API and integrates with and shares data using Microsoft EWS.
 Microsoft EWS is built-in and a native part of Microsoft Exchange and Microsoft Exchange Online that is used to share data with third parties like AskCody.
 Microsoft EWS, therefore, must be enabled and available for AskCody to access directly.

 This means that EWS must be turned on and always available.
 We don’t recommend having a load balancer in front of your EWS access since this can impact the performance and stability of AskCody.
-We highly recommend to always connect AskCody to Microsoft Exchange using EWS directly and not routed through any form of load balancer.
+We highly recommend to always integrate AskCody with Microsoft Exchange using EWS directly and not routed through any form of load balancer.

 Integrating with Microsoft Exchange using EWS, AskCody works as an intelligence layer living on top of your Microsoft infrastructure, leveraging the power of the robust and scalable Microsoft backbone.
 Exchange EWS is always available in your Microsoft Exchange infrastructure no matter if you are on-prem using Exchange Server or online with Exchange Online, and therefore just need to be made available to AskCody (as default EWS is available)

-Connecting to Microsoft Exchange and accessing data in your Microsoft backbone, is done using one of two authentication methods depending on Exchange Server or Exchange Online.
+Integration with Microsoft Exchange and accessing data in your Microsoft backbone is done using one of two authentication methods depending on Exchange Server or Exchange Online.
 These are referred to as Basic and Modern Authentication.
 It’s up to you to decide which method you want to use based on your version of Microsoft Exchange.
 You’ll learn more about this in the next part.

 Accessible meeting data in Microsoft Exchange

-Meeting data in Exchange needed for a given AskCody module or feature to function is requested via the AskCody Platform and the connection to Exchange via EWS.
+Meeting data in Exchange needed for a given AskCody module or feature to function is requested via the AskCody Platform and the integration with Exchange via EWS.
 This is, for example, the case when showing meeting data on a Meeting Room Display or searching for the most suitable room in the AskCody Workplace Add-In for Outlook.
-All meeting data, therefore, stay in Exchange and is only displayed and used when needed for a certain module or feature to function.
+All personally identifiable information (PII) from meeting data, stay in Exchange and is only displayed and used when needed for a certain module or feature to function.

 Meeting data that AskCody can access in Exchange Server and Exchange Online via EWS: